 Section 5.3.1 of the xz format specification states that LZMA2 "improves support for multithreading", but in practice LZMA2 is not suitable for parallel decompression mainly for two reasons:

-Xz is the only format of the four considered here whose parts are (arbitrarily) aligned to a multiple of four bytes.
-The size of a xz file must also be a multiple of four bytes for no reason.
+Xz is the only format of the four considered here whose parts are aligned to a multiple of four bytes.
+The size of a xz file must also be a multiple of four bytes.
 To achieve this, xz includes padding everywhere; after headers, blocks, the index, and the whole stream.
-The bad news is that if the (useless) padding is altered in any way, "the decoder MUST indicate an error" according to the xz format specification.
+If the padding is altered in any way, "the decoder MUST indicate an error" according to the xz format specification.

 Neither gzip nor lzip include any padding.
 Bzip2 includes a minimal amount of padding (at most 7 bits) at the end of the whole stream, but it ignores any corruption in the padding.